GluuFederation/docs-ce-prod/3.1.3.1/source/admin-guide/session.md

 These properties are

-- SessionUnusedLifeTime
+- SessionIdUnusedLifeTime
 - sessionIdUnauthenticatedUnusedLifetime

 ## SessionUnusedLifeTime

-The `SessionUnusedLifeTime` property is set to a day by default.
-Session timeout works in a way such that if a user logs out of an application the `SessionUnusedLifeTime` gets expired.
-If a specific session timeout is set in an application, it will be overrided by the `SessionUnusedLifeTime` from Gluu.
+The `SessionIdUnusedLifeTime` property is set to a day by default.
+Session timeout works in a way such that if a user logs out of an application the `SessionIdUnusedLifeTime` gets expired.
+If a specific session timeout is set in an application, it will be overrided by the `SessionIdUnusedLifeTime` from Gluu.

 If an application's Session time is less than the session time out configured in Gluu, the application's session would be reauthorized and set to a future time for timeout, where the applicatin's session timeout will get overrided by Gluu's Session timeout property.